DanielPNewman/DanielPNewman.github.io/principles.md

 	- ...and be humble/realistic about what your weaknesses are.

 ***
-- **organise to have unplugged focused time to think and read inspiring things.**
+- **Organise to have unplugged focused time to think and read inspiring things.**

 	-  usually when I take a long plane flight I come up with good ideas - this happens so often it cannot be due to chance and I think happens because the flight enforces unplugged focused time.
 So it is worth organising to have unplugged focused time